falconry/falcon/docs/api/websocket.rst

                     #   bubbled up to a default error handler that simply
                     #   logs the message as a warning and then closes the
                     #   server side of the connection.
 This handler can be
-                    #   overwritten as with any other error handler for the app.
+                    #   overridden as with any other error handler for the app.

-                    # NOTE: If the error handler accepts an 'ws' kwarg, the framework
-                    #   will pass in the falcon.asgi.WebSocket instance.

                     return